XukunXiang/ComputationalPhysicsMSU/Notes/README.md

 ###Next Steps
 - **Creating Branches**: [Branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) allow you to build new features or test out ideas without putting your main project at risk.
 - **Opening pull requests**: If you are hoping to contribute back to the original repository(or want to hand-in your hoemwork), you can send a request to the original author to pull your fork into their repository by submitting a [pull request](https://help.github.com/articles/using-pull-requests/).
-You can also practicing **pull requests** in our [List of students](https://github.com/XukunXiang/Students_SS2016)

 ### Some good helpful stuff
 - [git - the simple guide] (http://rogerdudler.github.io/git-guide/)